StoneT2000/rl-boilerplate/README.md

 The point of this repo is that it **should be extendible**, with instructions on how to add new algorithms, modify config definitions etc.

-It is as minimal as it gets while still being updated to run somewhat fast and is torch based.
+It is fairly minimal (perhaps a mid-point between CleanRL and StableBaselines).
+It is also completely typed, runs somewhat fast, and is torch based.

 If you want to copy this repo / use it you can just copy the rl folder and place it somewhere in your own project and hack/modify whatever you need.